MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-view-report.md

 ## Next steps

-- [Run at command prompt](database-experimentation-assistant-run-command-prompt.md) shows you how to generate an analysis report at a command line.
+- To learn how to generate an analysis report at a command prompt, see [Run at command prompt](database-experimentation-assistant-run-command-prompt.md).

 - For a 19-minute introduction and demonstration of DEA, watch the following video: